 MIEDER, Wolfgang (University of Vermont).
 “The American People Rose to the Occasion”; A Proverbial Retrospective of the Marshall Plan after Seventy Years.
 The American soldier-statesman George C. Marshall (1880-1959) was a major player in rebuilding the economies of Western Europe on democratic principles by way of the Marshall Plan.
 In his numerous addresses, speeches, and testimonies for this sociopolitical program he also stressed the necessity of humanitarian aid in the form of food, clothes, and other necessities.
 While his rhetoric was for the most part straight-forward and to the point, he also employed such proverbs as “A little knowledge is a dangerous thing,” “Practice what you preach,” and “Man does not live by bread alone” to add metaphorical expressiveness to his deliberations.
 Proverbial expressions like “to sell the same horse twice,” “to tighten one's belt,” and “to hang in the balance” made Marshall's rhetoric more effective by supplying some colloquial color.
 (Wolfgang.Mieder@uvm.edu)

 Registration Fees: If you are submitting an abstract for the conference, you must pay your registration fee online at the time of abstract submission.
 Your abstract will not be reviewed by the program committee if you have not paid the registration fee (if your abstract for a presentation is not accepted, your registration fee will be promptly refunded).
+If you are organizing a session or forum that involves multiple participants, all participants must pay the registration fee for the conference.
 If you are not submitting an abstract but plan to attend the conference, we encourage you register and pay in advance before the deadline, although you may register and pay at the conference.
 Nonmembers who join the Society at registration are eligible for membership benefits, including reduced registration fees and a subscription to Western Folklore.

 Registration fees for regular members: $45 Registration fees for non-members: $70 Registration fees for student/retired members: $25 Registration fees for student/retired nonmembers: $45 Combined membership and registration fees for individual non-members: $85 (See note below) Combined membership and registration fees for student/retired non-members: $55 (See note below)